-The analytic approach in \cite{L1} assures that the SEP is well defined and is a Feller process with state space $\{0,1\}^S$ if \be \sup_{x\in S} \sum_{y\in S:y\not =x} \max \{ c_{x,y}, c_{y,x}\}<+\infty\,. \en This follows by combining the Hille-Yosida Theorem (cf.~\cite[Theorem~2.9]{L1}) with \cite[Theorem~3.9]{L1}.
-Indeed, conditions (3.3) and (3.8) in \cite[Theorem~3.9]{L1} are both equivalent\footnote{In the notation of \cite[Chapter~I.3]{L1}, given $x\not=y$, one defines the measure $c_{\{x,y\}}(\eta, d\z)$ on $\{0,1\}^{\{x,y\}}$ as $c_{x,y}\eta(x)(1-\eta(y)) \d_{(0,1)}(d\z)+ c_{y,x} (1-\eta(x))\eta(y) \d_{(1,0)}(d\z)$, and one sets $c_{T}(\eta, d\z)=0$ for $T$ not of the above form $\{x,y\}$.} to \eqref{albero}.
+The analytic approach in \cite{L1} assures that the SEP is well defined and is a Feller process with state space $\{0,1\}^S$ if \be \sup_{x\in S} \sum_{y\in S:y\not =x} \max \{ c_{x,y}, c_{y,x}\}<+\infty\,. \en This follows by combining the Hille-Yosida Theorem (cf.~\cite[Theorem~2.9, \rosso{Chapter~1}]{L1}) with \cite[Theorem~3.9, \rosso{Chapter~1}]{L1}.
+Indeed, conditions (3.3) and (3.8) in \cite[Theorem~3.9, \rosso{Chapter~1}]{L1} are both equivalent to \eqref{albero} \rosso{as derived in Appendix \ref{lingotto}}.
 For the SSEP, \eqref{albero} can be rewritten as $\sup_{x\in S} c_x <+\infty$.
 It turns out that \eqref{albero} is a too much restrictive assumption when dealing with SEPs or SSEPs in a random environment, i.e.~with random rates $c_{x,y}$ and possibly with a random set $S$.
 In this case we will write $c_{x,y}(\o)$ and $S(\o)$ in order to stress the dependence from the environment $\o$.
 For example one could consider the SSEP on $S=\bbZ^d$ with nearest-neighbor jumps and i.i.d. unbounded jump probability rates associated to the undirected edges.
 Or, starting with a simple point process\footnote{A simple point process on $\bbR^d$ is a random locally finite subset of $\bbR^d$ \cite{DV}.} $\o:=\{x_i\}$ on $\bbR^d$ (e.g.~a Poisson point process), one could consider the SSEP on $S(\o):=\o$ with jump probability rates $c_{x,y}$ of the form $c_{x,y}=g(|x-y|)$ for all $x\not =y$ in $\o$ and for a fixed decaying function $g$.
 One could also consider the Mott variable range hopping (v.r.h.), without any mean-field approximation, which describes the electron transport in amorphous solids as doped semiconductors in the regime of strong Anderson localization at low temperature \cite{AHL,MA,Mott_Nob}.
-Starting with a marked simple point process $\o:=\{ (x_i,E_i)\}$ where $x_i \in \bbR^d$ and $E_i \in [-A,A]$, Mott v.r.h. corresponds to the SEP on $S(\o):=\{x_i\}$ where\footnote{By definition of marked simple point process, $\{x_i\}$ is a simple point process and $E_i$ is called \emph{mark} of $x_i$ \cite{DV}}, for $i\not = j$,
+Starting with a marked simple point process $\o:=\{ (x_i,E_i)\}$ where\footnote{By definition of marked simple point process, $\{x_i\}$ is a simple point process and $E_i$ is called \emph{mark} of $x_i$ \cite{DV}} $x_i \in \bbR^d$ and $E_i \in [-A,A]$, Mott v.r.h. corresponds to the SEP on $S(\o):=\{x_i\}$ where, for $i\not = j$,